-The empirical comparisons based on image classification is presented in Table 10.
-The gray, green and blue rectangle filled indicate the highest CA for clean condition, salt and pepper and Gaussian noises, respectively.
+The empirical comparisons based on image classification is presented in Table 12, 13 and 14.
+The yellow rectangle filled indicate the highest CA for clean condition, salt and pepper and Gaussian noises, respectively.
 It is observed that IFkNCN consistently outperformed the kNN, kNCN and FkNN and FkNCN in different noises condition.
 However, at clean condition, FkNCN were seen comparable and a little bit superior to the IFkNCN with a difference of less than 0.5%.
 Nevertheless, as the images are corrupted in different noises, the IFkNCN performed significantly the best.
-In term of image processing technique, the results show that the AHE exhibited the lowest CA when the image is corrupted with Gaussian noise and tested with kNN while for the same condition, AGC exhibited the lowest CA when tested with kNCN, FkNN, FkNCN and IFkNCN.
-Next, it was found for AHE, AGC and FpGAHE, the results are outperformed when the features were tested using IFkNCN.
-It is also noticeable that the FpGAHE performed better than AHE and AGC under all classifiers.
+In term of image processing technique, the results show that the HE exhibited the lowest CA when the image is in clean condition and corrupted with salt and pepper noise and tested with kNN.
+However, for the

+Gaussian noise corrupted condition, GC exhibited the lowest CA when tested with kNN, kNCN, FkNN, FkNCN and IFkNCN.
+Next, it was found for HE, AHE, CLAHE, GC, AGC and FpGAHE, the results are outperformed when the features were tested using IFkNCN.
+It is also noticeable that the proposed technique of FpGAHE performed better than the existing image enhancement techniques under all classifiers.
 Lastly, the results show the CA for FpGAHE outperformed for both clean and corrupted images.